Entanglement in non-equilibrium steady states and many-body localization breakdown in a current driven system: Introduction

 The remainder of this paper is organized as follows.
-In Sec.~\ref{sec:Model} we describe the model, the dynamics governed by the non-Hermitian Hamiltonian, and give a overview of our main results.
-Section~\ref{sec:Results} discusses the results for the Hilbert-space, entanglement and time-reversal symmetry breaking transitions in terms of finite-size scaling analysis.
-We also describe here the transient dynamics of the system during the approach to NESS.
+In Section~\ref{sec:Model} we describe the model and the dynamics governed by the non-Hermitian Hamiltonian.
+We give some physical motivations behind the model and its dynamics in Section \ref{sec:motivation}.
+Section~\ref{sec:Results} discusses the results for the Hilbert-space localization-delocalization, entanglement and time-reversal symmetry breaking transitions in terms of finite-size scaling analysis.
+We also describe here the transient dynamics of the system during the approach to NESS and the properties of the NESS.
 In Sec.~\ref{sec:Conclusions} we conclude with the implications and significance of our results.
-The appendices include some additional results for the dependences of various quantities on the strength of the non-Hermitian term.
+The appendix include some additional results.